werkinhetvooruitzicht/google-analytics-mcp/README.md

 If you see "✅ GA4 credentials working!" you're ready to proceed.

-### Step 4: Configure Claude
+### Step 4: Configure Your MCP Client

-Add this to your Claude MCP configuration:
+Add this to your MCP client configuration:

 **For Route 1 (pip install):**
 ```json